JiaJiaiem/FRSNet/README.md

 # A novel deep learning-based method for generating floor response spectra of building structures
+## This repository for FRSNet
+The FRSNet can predict the FRS efficiently without requiring numerical simulation and model analysis.
+This repository contains the following content:
+1. The trained models are provided in 'trained model' folder.
+2. Loss curves of the final model is provided in loss.xlsx.
+3. Model architecture and its code is provided in FRSNet.png and FRSNet.ipynb.
+4. The code of the compared models(DNN,CNN,LSTM).
+5. The predict results of different models are provided in 'DMresults'folder.
+6. The code of excitation interpolation method.
+7. The predict results of different number of neurons in the feature extraction part.
 ## Requirements
 tensorflow 2.10.0
 python 3.9.13